Jaimilit/beyond-the-barbell/README.md

 CRUD
 * Create: Any user can write a review about a personal trainer.
 This is because oftentimes personal trainers work at more than one facility, so I wanted to leave it open because maybe the user knows a personal trainer previously or through other means.
 All users who are logged in can write a review.
 * Read: All users can read the reviews about personal trainers.
-* Update: Any user who is logged in can update their review.
+* Update: Any user who is logged in can update their own review.
-* Delete: Any user who is logged in can delete a review.
+* Delete: Any user who is logged in can delete only reviews they've written.

 ## Competitions